gzunzu/design-patterns/cocktails/README.md

 But what if we could make a basic «template» considering every possible action, and let inheritors rewrite that template to adjust to their specific needing?
 That's our solution here.
 We create an abstract [`Cocktail`](src/main/java/cocktail/Cocktail.java) class with the common attributes for every drink, and we also declare as abstract methods the actions that could require its making of.
-Eg: some cocktails are flamed after served to burn some alcohol –pretty spectacular–, but this is not the case.
-Then, let's add the following code to the [`Cocktail`](src/main/java/cocktail/Cocktail.java) class:
+Eg: some cocktails are flamed after served to burn alcohol –pretty spectacular–, but this is not always the case.
+Then, we should add the following code to the [`Cocktail`](src/main/java/cocktail/Cocktail.java) class:

 ````java
 public abstract class Cocktail {